A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Results

 \textit{\textbf{Task-specific models (TSMs)}.} The obtained results unveil the limitations of task-specific models regarding transferability.
 While they perform well for the task they have been trained on, with enough pre-training data (see Figure \ref{fig:transferability}: TSM$_{DR}$ on MESSIDOR or TSM$_{Glaucoma}$ on REFUGE), their performance degrades in more challenging scenarios.
 Concretely, this occurs when \textit{i)}: the pre-training dataset is relatively smaller (see Figure \ref{fig:transferability}: TSM$_{Diseases}$ on FIVES), and \textit{ii)}: the models are adapted to unseen tasks (see Figure \ref{fig:transferability}: TSM$_{Glaucoma}$ on MESSIDOR, or TSM$_{DR}$ on 20x3).

-\textit{\textbf{Dataset-specific models (supervised)}.} Also, from Figure \ref{fig:transferability}, one may observe the limitations of training dataset-specific models.
+\textit{\textbf{Dataset-specific models (Fine-tuning)}.} Also, from Figure \ref{fig:transferability}, one may observe the limitations of fully-training dataset-specific models.
 This strategy performs poorly in the low-data regime (see Figure \ref{fig:transferability}: all datasets).
-Even in the larger data regime, the available samples might not be enough to reach the performance obtained by FLAIR (see Figure \ref{fig:transferability}: Supervised on MESSIDOR).
+Even in the larger data regime, the available samples might not be enough to reach the performance obtained by FLAIR (see Figure \ref{fig:transferability}: Fine-tuning on MESSIDOR).
 In addition, they are computationally expensive, since they require tuning the whole model.

-\textit{\textbf{Proposed foundation model (FLAIR)}.} The main takeaways on the performance of LP adaptation using FLAIR pre-training on the assembly dataset are: \textit{i)} It performs on par with the best task-specific models under domain shift (see Figure \ref{fig:transferability}: MESSIDOR dataset); \textit{ii)} It outperforms by a large margin these models on tasks under-represented in the assembly dataset (see Figure \ref{fig:transferability}: FIVES dataset); \textit{iii)} On unseen categories, it outperforms adaptation of the supervised dataset-specific models in the low data regime (see Figure \ref{fig:transferability}: 20x3 and ODIR200x3 datasets); and \textit{iv)}.
-In many cases, it also outperforms these fully-tuned models in the large data regime (see Figure \ref{fig:transferability}: MESSIDOR, REFUGE and 20x3 datasets), which alings with relevant recent literature on vision-language pre-training for radiology imaging \citep{Tiu2022}.
+\textit{\textbf{Proposed foundation model (FLAIR)}.} The main takeaways on the performance of LP adaptation using FLAIR pre-training on the assembly dataset are: \textit{i)} It performs on par with the best task-specific models under domain shift (see Figure \ref{fig:transferability}: MESSIDOR dataset); \textit{ii)} It outperforms by a large margin these models on tasks under-represented in the assembly dataset (see Figure \ref{fig:transferability}: FIVES dataset); \textit{iii)} On unseen categories, it outperforms adaptation of the fully fine-tuned dataset-specific models in the low data regime (see Figure \ref{fig:transferability}: 20x3, ODIR200x3, and MMAC datasets); and \textit{iv)} In many cases, it also outperforms these fully-tuned models in the large data regime (see Figure \ref{fig:transferability}: MESSIDOR, REFUGE and 20x3 datasets), which alings with relevant recent literature on vision-language pre-training for radiology imaging \citep{Tiu2022}.

-\subsubsection{Vision-language adapters}
+\subsubsection{Vision-language Adapters}